jointdatacenter/wealthindex/README.md

 1. To assess the suitability of this method for your data -  use 1_check.R file before any data cleaning

-2. Run 2_datacleaning.R file for data cleaning.
+2. Data cleaning - 2_datacleaning.R     (for FDS South Sudan, newer versions don't require the same level of data cleaning)

 3. To create figures of the descriptive analysis - use 3_desc_figures.R